Your Guide to the 2020 Recession

 Uncertainty over the pandemic’s impact caused the 2020 stock market crash.

 - On March 9, 2020, the Dow Jones Industrial Average (DJIA) fell 2,013.76 points.
 It was the worst point loss up to that date.

-- On March 12, the Dow set a record, falling 2,352.60 points.
+- On March 12, the Dow set another new record, falling 2,352.60 points.
 It was a 9.99% drop, almost a 10% correction in a single day.

-- On March 16, the Dow lost 2,997.10 points—a new point-loss record.
+- On March 16, the Dow set another new record, dropping 2,997.10 points.
 Its 12.93% drop that day was the third-worst in history.

 - On March 11, the Dow closed at 23,553.22.
-It was down 20.3% from the Feb.
-12 record level of 29,551.42.
+It was down 20.3% from the record level of 29,551.42 seen on February 12.
 That decline signaled the start of a bear market.
 It also ended the 11-year bull market that began in March 2009.

 On March 13, 2020, President Donald Trump declared a national emergency in response to the COVID-19 pandemic.
 People in the U.S. were told to shelter in place.
 Schools were shut down and non-essential businesses were closed.
 This was done to keep people from spreading the virus and overwhelming hospitals.